plone/training/theming/creating-initial-content-for-the-theme.rst

 Creating initial content for the theme
 ======================================

-Our theme relies on some initial content structure, like the slider-images folder with some images inside.
+Our theme relies on some initial content structure, specifically the ``slider-images`` folder with some images inside.
-So we will improve our theme package to create this content on install.
+Let's improve our theme package to create this content on install.

-To do that we setup the ``slider-images`` folder in our ``setuphandlers.py`` and load also some example images into that folder.
+To do that we create the ``slider-images`` folder in our ``setuphandlers.py`` and load also some example images into that folder.

 .. code-block:: python